 The most prominent manmade feature on Cape Meares is the 1890 lighthouse, located at the westernmost tip of the cape.
 Though deactivated in 2014, Oregon’s shortest lighthouse still strikes a regal pose against stormy skies.

 A central trail through a wooded area and south-facing coastal trail both lead to the historic light.

 Nesting seabirds flock to the jagged cliffs and migrating whales move near the distant Pillar Rock and Pyramid Rock.

 Traveling south, I pulled over at the Symons State Scenic Viewpoint in Oceanside.
 This location along the Oregon Pacific Coast gives a great view of the Three Arch Rocks National Wildlife Refuge, also visible from Cape Meares.

 The Three Arches NWR supports breeding colonies of murres, tufted puffins, and Steller sea lions.
 Roadside signs never let travelers forget nature’s ugly side.

 I pulled over for a look at Netarts Bay, an estuarine bay rich in clams, oysters, and crabs.
 I did not know it at the time, but I would return to this location later for seafood and sunset.

 Cape Lookout State Park

-One of the most stunning vistas of my coastal drive was at a pullover south of the main entrance to Cape Lookout State Park.
+One of the most stunning vistas along the Oregon Pacific Coast was at a pullover south of the main entrance to Cape Lookout State Park.
 This area, know as Anderson’s Viewpoint is a popular hang-gliding launch that gives a stellar view of the sand spit that borders the western side of Netarts Bay.

 The state park recreation area has a day use parking fee, and since I could not stay I snapped a couple of pictures and moved on.